.NET Core on LinuxDevOps is on the rise

 Cons

-Flyway only goes one way, we we can't roll back is a significant disadvantage.
-You can compare with Entity Framework Core in other ways - in terms of developer convenience.
-You remember that we put this at the forefront, and the main criterion was not to change anything for Windows development.
+Flyway only goes one way, we we can't roll back — this is a significant drawback.
+It can be compared with Entity Framework Core in other ways—from a developer convenience perspective.
+You remember that we made this a top priority, and the main criterion was not to change anything for Windows-developments.

 For flyway us some kind of wrapper neededso that the guys do not write SQL queries.
 They are much closer to operate in terms of OOP.
 We wrote instructions for working with database objects, formed an SQL query and executed.
 The new version of the database is ready, rolled - everything is fine, everything works.